pmctire/moze/README.md

 // ...

+// Initialize moze.
+We specify how to get the activities the
-// Here we tell moze about the activities the current user is allowed to perform app.use(moze.init(function(req) {
+// current user is allowed to perform. app.use(moze.init(function(req) {
   // For this example, we assume that our authentication middleware defines the
   // req.user object which holds an array of the activities that the user is